daveho/daveho.github.com/_posts/2023-04-01-sony-and-monoprice-headphones.md

 it's on-ear.
 Like the MDR-7506, they fold for compact storage, and the cable attaches on one side only.

 Good points: Sound quality is excellent.
-I like the over-ear form factor.
+I like the on-ear form factor.
 They fold up.
 They don't have the issue with the cable vibrations inducing sound that the MDR-7502s have.